Murder of Luigi Padovese: Murder

 Padovese was fatally stabbed in his summer residence in southern Turkey on 3 June 2010, and according to some reports he died en route to a hospital in the town of Iskenderun later that day.
-Witnesses said that the perpetrator shouted the takbir (Allahu Akbar) during the assault and then severed Padovese's head.
+The attacker allegedly recited the takbir (Allahu Akbar) during the attack and then decapitated Padovese, the court heard.
 Catholic officials, including the Apostolic Nuncio to Turkey Antonio Lucibello and papal spokesman Father Federico Lombardi, expressed "shock and sorrow" over Padovese's death.

 Turkish police identified Murat Altun, Padovese's driver for the previous four and half years, who had been receiving treatment for psychological disorders, as their principal suspect.
-Padovese had recently been warned by the government, which had originally connected Padovese and Altun, that Altun had embraced religious fundamentalism and on that basis Padovese had canceled plans to visit Cyprus during Pope Benedict’s visit rather than put Altun near the Pope.
+Padovese had recently been warned by the government, which had originally connected Padovese and Altun, that Altun had embraced religious fundamentalism and on that basis Padovese had canceled plans to visit Cyprus during Pope Benedict's visit rather than put Altun near the Pope.
 Police detained Altun on 3 June.
 Altun said that he killed Padovese on a wahy (revelation) that identified Padovese as Dajjal or false Messiah and recited the adhan loudly during his initial trial.
 Turkish police believed the murder was not politically motivated.